It seems that almost everyone has an opinion about fats.

 GPA Wholefoods offers an array of healthy, pure fats to help you to build and sustain good health for yourself and your family, including:

-- Cod liver, skate liver and butter oils
+- Fermented cod liver, skate liver and butter oils

 Living a well-nourished life is often about finding the right information to help us make informed choices about our nutrition.
 We hope the information we’ve shared here has helped your understanding of beneficial fats, and how easily you can incorporate them into your diet.